 Although the field can display some meaningful data (the author's name and birth / death dates for example), a Linked field actually stores a reference to the linked record (called a

 linkref): if we edit the author's name in the Persons and institutions record, the details displaying in the Library catalogue record automatically update as the details that display are pulled dynamically from the linked record:

 Note: A Linked field stores a reference (a

 linkref) to a record in the target data source A link is made from a record in one data source (primary) to a record in another data source (target).
 A data source could be both the primary and target data source in a linking relationship if one of its records links to another of its records. but dynamically displays a value from the linked record.

 Not only is linking records efficient (details only need to be entered and maintained in one record and yet accessible to many), it helps to ensure consistency in the data displaying in records as you typically link records by selecting an existing value from a drop list rather than keying in values (which means fewer typos and inconsistencies in record data).

 Furthermore, it is a simple matter to view details of the target record A link is made from one record (the primary) to another (the target). in a Zoom screen and to edit it.
 As we explain next, the target record is the linked record.

-Before we look at how to link records, it is worth understanding two terms which can help us describe linked records.
+Before we look at how to link records, it is worth understanding two terms that can help us describe linked records.

 Let's consider the book and author example again.
 The link is made from a Linked field A type of field used to link one record to another.
 A Linked field is a drop list of values (records that the field can link to).
 When a link is made, the field stores a reference to the linked record (a linkref). in a Library catalogue record to a Persons and institutions record: